ARTenshi/artenshi.github.io/research.md

 ### Conference

+-“sDSPL - Towards a benchmark for general-purpose task evaluation in domestic service robots (2021).
+The 39-th Annual Conference of the Robotics Society of Japan

+- Learning tools for mobile robot localization using visual landmarks and the extended Kalman filter (2021).
+In Proceedings of the 24th RoboCup International Symposium

 - Generating Reactive Robots’ Behaviors Using Genetic Algorithms (2021).
 The International Conference on Agents and Artificial Intelligence

 - Multimodal human intention-driven robot motion control in collaborative tasks (2020).
 The 38-th Annual Conference of the Robotics Society of Japan